coale/42cursus/README.md

 # 42cursus

-42 is a computer programming school based on peer-learning and hands-on projects, without teachers or classes.
+42 is a computer programming school based on peer-learning and hands-on projects, without teachers or classes.<br>
 These are the projects I coded to complete the 42 school.

 | Project  | Description  |  Status |